 Finance must be the first.

-Our current financial systems, the structures responsible for supporting a 100 trillion global economy and servicing billions of clients daily, are not at their best, to put it mildly.
+Our current financial system, the structures responsible for servicing billions of clients daily, is not at its best, to put it mildly.

-Yes, some institutions do attempt to get modernized, but rarely a huge bank or a financial data analytics firm is willing to undergo any substantial structural changes.
+Yes, some institutions do attempt to get modernized, but rarely a huge bank or a financial data analytics firm is willing to implement any substantial structural changes.

-Rather, what passes for cutting-edge banking solutions nowadays are legacy, paper-based processes that are slightly manicured – enwrapped, sloppily, into the digital packaging.
+Rather, what passes for cutting-edge banking solutions nowadays are legacy, paper-based processes that are slightly manicured – enwrapped, sloppily, into a digital packaging.

-Banks are centralized, which drastically limits their resources.
-They are vulnerable to data breaches and overall system failures, and they are pricey enough to alienate millions of people from utilizing their services.
+Banks are centralized, which limits their resources.
+They are vulnerable to data breaches and are pricey enough to alienate millions of people from utilizing their services.

-To top that, they like lobbying for the status quo and monopolistic policies, thereby hindering disruptive innovation.
+On top of that, they like lobbying for the status quo and monopolistic policies, thereby hindering disruptive innovation.

 Blockchain has a potential to rid our financial systems of all of these limitations.

-Here are 8 ways Blockchain can change financial sector:
+Here are the 8 ways Blockchain can change financial sector:

 1 Enabling peer-to-peer loans.
 Lending business is a substantial part of the finance industry.
 Apart from banks ensuring creditworthiness, there are specialized institutions whose sole purpose is checking credit scores, checks, and ratings.
 With Blockchain, anyone can initiate trading or settle debt instruments directly, and anyone, anywhere, can access peers to get a loan.